 Copying from an Oxford thesis, even of a single page, may require the author's written permission.
 For more information about the copyright of Oxford theses and how to obtain copies of or from an Oxford thesis please follow the links or ask us.

 Limited copying is possible (no more than 5% or one chapter) for personal research use.
 No quotation or information derived from an MSc dissertation may be published without the written consent of the author of the dissertation.
-Please ask library staff or the Higher Degrees office if you wish to contact an author.
+The Higher Degrees office may be able to help you wish to contact an author, but usually you can find possible contact details via an internet search.

 On SOLO - just add the word thesis to your searches.
 For instance, if you search for oxford thesis education using the Oxford Collections search filter, you will get a large selection of theses & dissertations on educational topics.
 The results will include both Masters dissertations and Doctoral theses and come from various departments including the Department of Education.